thunderseethe/thunderseethe.github.io/content/posts/parser-base.md

 We could configure our vector to be `vec![Syntax::LetKw, Syntax::Identifier, Syntax::Equal, Syntax::Expr, Syntax::Semicolon]` and use that to determine what should be in the anchor set "for free".
 Now that you mention it, we could also use that vector to determine the first token of each our parsed items.
 `atom` wouldn't have to manually maintain a `match` it could just check if `peek` was in the first of it's four cases!
-Now that you mention that you mention it, we don't have to stop at deriving first token of each parser.
+Now that you mention that you mention it, we don't have to stop at deriving the first token of each parser.
 We could derive an entire `parse` function from our structs.
 All we need is a `Parse` trait with _a few_ associated types for each Synt-

-## Dagnabit The Tarpit Got Me Again.
+## Dagnabit The Tarpit Got Me Again

 Pretty soon we'll find ourselves writing a parsing library (or heaven forbid a parser generator) but **not** a parser.
 Our code is repetitive and rote, but it is also done.